joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 ![Composer version output]({{ 'assets/images/posts/deploy-laravel-application-to-a-single-server-with-ci-cd/9.png' | relative_url }})

 ### Install Nginx
-By default the Ubuntu server comes with the Apache web server, so we first need to remove it in order to install Nginx.
+By default the Ubuntu server comes with the Apache web server, so we first need to remove it to install Nginx.
 ```bash
 sudo apt remove apache2
 ```